yoshidk6/nlmixr.docker/README.md

 Each time you stop the container or restart/log-off, the container should be started again using the `docker run` command as stated above.
 In case you want to stop a specific container, you can list the running containers with `docker container ls` and close the specific container ID (e.g. `docker container stop 1fa4ab2cf395`)

+You can also execute these actions with GUI from "Dashboard", which you can find by clicking the Docker icon in the task bar (right-click for Windows)

 ## Known issues

 - In certain cases `localhost` is not recognized and the url should be `127.0.0.1:8787`